 The most important relationship we'll ever have is with ourselves.
 If your nerves need calming, read this.

-No matter what happens around me, I try to remember — for all of us, the most important relationship we'll ever have is with ourselves.
+If you're not okay, this is for you.
+No matter what happens, try to remember — for all of us — the most important relationship we'll ever have is with ourselves.
 Stay centered.
 Give yourself what you need to be okay.
 I mean, there's a reason airlines remind passengers, “in the case of an emergency, please secure your own mask before helping others,” right?

 You have to take care of yourself!
-(This is my constant self reminder during COVID-19.)
+(This is my constant self reminder.)

 Over the years, if you've read my magazine and news articles articles & sex columns — or attended any of my theater shows — you know I've been open about my battles with anxiety.
 I've learned tons of tips to help settle my soul, even when there's turmoil around me.
 Some days are better than others, of course.
 In case it’s helpful, I'm sharing a few resources.
 Remember: "With all its sham, drudgery and broken dreams, it is still a beautiful world."